 First, the wide-spread development of digital audio (mobile phones, mobile music players, digital television, etc.) has led to rapid developments in the DSP (digital signal processor) field.
 New DSP chips are inexpensive, use minimal power, and have built-in analog-to-digital and digital-to-analog conversion.
-Best of all, they are optimized for processing multiple channels of 20 Hz to 20 kHz signals.
-By coincidence, power quality measurements are generally made between 50 Hz and 3 kHz - right in the middle of the optimum band.
-The popularity of the Ipod® means cheaper, better power quality monitors.
+Best of all, they are optimized for processing multiple channels of 20 Hz to 20 kHz coincidence, signals.
+Bv power quality measurements are generally made between 50 Hz and 3 kHz - right in the middle of the optimum band.
+The popularity of the iPod® has resulted in cheaper, better power quality monitors.

-Second, the development of relatively complex portable devices (PDA's, mobile phone that also have computer functions, digital cameras, etc.) means that extremely tiny, high-reliability electronic devices are now readily available: connectors with large numbers of pins, tiny op amps, and passive components like resistors and capacitors.
+Second, the development of relatively complex portable devices (PDAs, mobile phones that also have computer functions, digital cameras, etc.) means those extremely tiny, highly reliable electronic devices are now readily available: connectors with large numbers of pins, tiny op amps, and passive components like resistors and capacitors.
 Tiny means cheap, in general, if the manufacturing is completely automatic.

 Figure 1: Reduction in component size.
 Smaller components reduce costs in several ways: smaller printed wiring boards, smaller plastic packages, even smaller power supply requirements.
-The packages shown are, from left, through-hole DIP, surface mount, and BGA or ball-grid-array.
+The packages shown are, from left: through-hole DIP, surface mount, and BGA, or ball-grid-array.

-Third, the availability of high-voltage (1kV), low current op amps, which are generally used for driving submarine sonar transducers, means that automatic test equipment for power quality instruments can be developed far more cheaply now.
+Third, the availability of high-voltage (1kV), low-current op amps, which are generally used for driving submarine sonar transducers, means that automatic test equipment for power quality instruments can be developed far more cheaply now.

-Finally, software standards for file structures mean that - just like digital cameras - a power quality instrument developers no longer need to define and support their own file structures.
+Finally, software standards for file structures - as in digital cameras - mean that power quality instrument developers no longer need to define and support their own file structures.
 In fact, Windows® text files and web-based graphic file formats have become virtually universal.

-Of course, some extraordinarily difficult problems must still be solved by the instrument engineer.
+Of course, some very difficult problems must still be solved by the instrument engineer.
 How should one deal with a 6kV lightning impulse in such a tiny package?
 How can one meet the creepage and clearance requirements in the safety standards?
-Most important of all, by definition, a power quality instrument must work when the power is bad, and other electronic devices are failing.
-How can an engineer design an instrument that survives?
+Most important of all, a power quality instrument must, by definition, work when the power is bad, and other electronic devices are failing.
+How can an engineer design an instrument that survives conditions that other instruments can't?
 But all of these difficult challenges can be met.

-3. Increase in the quantity of power quality instruments
+3. Increase in the quantity of power quality insturments